 The smartest brands use digital marketing and performance marketing together.

-- Digital marketing builds trust and awareness
+- Digital marketing promotes trust and awareness.

 For example: